Fluctuation-Induced Bistability of Fermionic Atoms Coupled to a Dissipative Cavity

 In Fig.~\ref{fig:density_plots_OmegavU_d5_G3} we show the dependence of the self-organization transition and the fluctuation-induced bistability region on $U/J$ and $\hbar\delta/J$.
-The self-organization transition for the filling $n\!=\!1/2$ is almost independent of the interaction strength for the large values shown in Fig.~\ref{fig:density_plots_OmegavU_d5_G3}.
-For this filling only rare double occupied sites exists on both sides of the phase transition.
-In contrast the critical pump strength increases approximately linearly with the detuning $g_\text{cr}\!\sim\!\delta$ at large detuning, similarly to the result obtained for bosonic atoms \cite{BezvershenkoRosch2021}.
+The critical pump strength increases approximately linearly with the detuning $g_\text{cr}\!\sim\!\delta$ at large detuning, similarly to the result obtained for bosonic atoms \cite{BezvershenkoRosch2021}.
 As the pump gets further detuned, the effective coupling to the cavity field decreases.
 Thus, to reach the same effective atom-cavity coupling, a larger amplitude of the pump field is required.

 In contrast, the region of the bistability shows a very strong dependence on the interaction strength.
-This is expected since the interaction strength controls the position of the resonances between the excited states from which the bistability originates.
-We can obtain an approximate position of the lower onset of the bistability by analysing in detail Eq.~(\ref{eq:EOM}), together with the mean-field self-consistency condition and atom number conservation at large $U/J$.
-We find that the onset follows approximately \cite{supp}
+We can obtain an approximate position of the lower onset \cite{supp}

-This clearly shows the importance of the on-site interaction and the cavity energies for the onset of the bistability region.
 In particular, the relative strong dependence on $U/J$ is not present in the onset of the self-organization phase for which $g_\text{cr}$ is almost independent on $U/J$ for the considered parameters.
 The upper boundary seems to evolve almost linearly with $U/J$, such that a wider bistable region is present at larger interactions.
 In contrast, increasing $\delta$ causes the bistability region to become smaller and to disappear beyond a certain large value.
 Whereas the lower boundary of the bistability region shows a similar rise with $\delta$ than the self-organization transition, the upper boundary becomes almost independent of the detuning above $\varGamma$.

-To summarize, we have investigated fermionic atoms in optical lattices coupled to an optical cavity taking fluctuations beyond the mean-field decoupling into account.
-We find a transition between a normal and a self-organized phase and more surprisingly, the occurrence of a fluctuation-induced bistability region, which does not exist in the $T\!=\!0$ MF solution.